 What’s the evidence that HCAs and PAHs increase cancer risk?

-Advice to reduce HCA and PAH formation in cooked meats?
+Advice on reducing HCA and PAH formation in cooked meats

-- Avoiding direct exposure of meat to an open flame or a hot metal surface
+- Avoid direct exposure of meat to an open flame or a hot metal surface

 - Avoiding prolonged cooking times (especially at high temperatures).